ypriverol/github-paper/document/manuscript.md

 for example, GitHub, together with any other relevant piece of information that may have been deposited.
 In our experience, this openness substantially increases your chances of getting the paper accepted for publication.
-Journal editors and reviewers have the opportunity to reproduce your findings during the manuscript review process, increasing the confidence of your results.
-In addition, once the paper is published, your work can be reproduced by any member of the scientific community, which can increase citations and foster opportunities for further discussion and collaboration.
+On one hand, journal editors and reviewers have the opportunity to reproduce your findings during the manuscript review process, increasing the confidence of your results.
+On the other hand, once the paper is published, your work can be reproduced by any member of the scientific community, which can increase citations and foster opportunities for further discussion and collaboration.
 Also one must have in mind that the availability of a public repository with